 This picture shows, among other things, the beauty of cultural diversity, an underlying unity or similarity of views, traits, traditions, inclinations, and behaviors across Africa and diaspora, reflecting local variations.
 African views of the universe are curated as people continue to reflect upon their life experiences in their respective societies and the perception of their roles and responsibilities in the world at large.
 No human society can exist without some form of view of the world in which it lives.
 It is also true that no human society has even developed without some form of foreign intervention.

 African Views provide awareness of Africa's diversity and complexity, African existence, and existentialism's duality consciousness.
-So, as African peoples worldwide go through life experiences, changes in the environment, including historical, current, and future challenges, we continue to generate more ideas in understanding the world.
+So, as African peoples worldwide go through life experiences, changes in the environment, including historical, current, and future challenges, we continue to generate more ideas in understanding the world and gender relations.
 These ideas were by no means static, which, though in the due process of change, have come down to the contemporary in various ways and through various means.
 Ideas from one generation to another continue to persist despite the challenges of time.
 The sustainability of Africans lies in their nature of resilience.
 While much has been lost, many more has been gained as well.
 New lands inherited, new languages and new traditions developed, new nations founded, new cultures developed, and layers of resistance seemingly unstoppable despite all the odds.
 It is essential to put all these in perspective and look deeper within to find strength for overcoming any challenge.

 It is in this spirit that some of us have chosen to come together and endeavor to capture with too few exceptions -- the evolution of ideas in the African World without compromising the integrity of existential dichotomy of the secular and sacred or the physical and spiritual, or the practical and the hypothetical.
 In our vision, there is harmony, rationale, logic, and a sense of the universe.
 In our assessment, however imperfect, our observance of relative ideologies is not only of those with African heritage alone but also includes inclusive and encompassing views, principles, and ideologies about Africa from the world.
 The process makes our work permanent and cumulative from the transfer of one generation's African ideologies to another.
 The more diverse they are, the better they become.